Limited liability partnership: United Kingdom

 In the United Kingdom LLPs are governed by the Limited Liability Partnerships Act 2000 (in Great Britain) and the Limited Liability Partnerships Act (Northern Ireland) 2002 in Northern Ireland, with the rules governing this scheme consolidated across the UK with the Companies Act 2006, the latter coming into effect in 2009.
 It was lobbied for by the Big Four auditing firms, all of which had converted by January 2003, limiting their liability for their audits.
-A UK limited liability partnership is a corporate body - that is to say, it has a continuing legal existence independent of its members, as compared to a partnership which may (in England and Wales, does not) have a legal existence dependent upon its membership.
+A UK limited liability partnership is a corporate body — that is to say, it has a continuing legal existence independent of its members, as compared to a partnership which may (in England and Wales, does not) have a legal existence dependent upon its membership.

-A UK LLP's members have a collective ("joint") responsibility, to the extent that they may agree in an "LLP agreement", but no individual ("several") responsibility for each other's actions.
+A UK LLP's members have a collective ("joint") responsibility, to the extent that they may be part of an "LLP agreement", but no individual ("several") takes responsibility for each other's actions.
 As with a limited company or a corporation, members in an LLP cannot, in the absence of fraud or wrongful trading, lose more than they invest.

-In relation to tax, however, a UK LLP is similar to a partnership, namely, it is tax-transparent.
-That is to say it pays no UK corporation tax or capital gains tax.
+In relation to tax, however, a UK LLP is similar to a partnership; namely, it is tax-transparent, which is to say it pays no UK corporation tax or capital gains tax.
 Instead, LLP income and/or gains are distributed gross to partners as self-employed persons, rather than as PAYE employees.
 Partners receiving income and/or gains from an LLP are liable for their own taxation.

 There is no requirement for the LLP agreement even to be in writing because simple partnership-based regulations apply by way of default provisions.
-It has been closely replicated by Japan, Dubai, and Qatar.
-It is perhaps closest in nature to a limited liability company in the United States of America although it may be distinguished from that entity by the fact that the LLC, while having a legal existence independent of its members, is not technically a corporate body because its legal existence is time limited and therefore not "continuing."
+This model has been closely replicated by Japan, Dubai, and Qatar.
+It is perhaps closest in nature to a limited liability company in the United States of America, although it may be distinguished from that type of entity by the fact that the LLC, while having a legal existence independent of its members, is not technically a corporate body because its legal existence is time limited and therefore not "continuing."

 The LLP structure is commonly used by accountants to retain the tax structure of traditional partnerships whilst adding some limited liability protection.
-LLPs are also becoming more common among firms in the legal profession such as solicitors although they are permitted to use a limited company structure.
+LLPs are also becoming more common among legal firms, although they are permitted to use a limited company structure.